Johnson-Robinson Building

 tjennings@stillman.edu

-First launched in 2016, criminal justice is one of the most popular majors on campus.
-The program emphasizes corrections and law enforcement, and requires major courses that range from Juvenile Justice to Constitutional Law, and Criminal Evidence and Procedure to Community Based Corrections.
-Majors also take courses in psychology and history, to gain a better understanding of the national debates on the American criminal justice and prison systems.
+First launched in 2016, Criminal Justice is one of the most popular majors on campus.
+The program emphasizes corrections and law enforcement and requires major courses that ranging from Juvenile Justice to Constitutional Law, and Criminal Evidence and Procedure to Community Based Corrections.
+Majors also take courses in psychology and history to gain a better understanding of the national debates on the American criminal justice and prison systems.

-Students may elect to combine a history major with a secondary education certification program in the Social Sciences.
-An advisor will work with the student to develop semester schedules for certification in the Social Sciences.
+Students may elect to combine a History major with a secondary education certification program in Social Sciences at Stillman College.
+An advisor will work with the student to develop semester schedules for certification in Social Sciences.

-The Department of Social Sciences also offers courses in geography, political science, and sociology.
+The Department of Social Sciences also offers courses in geography and political science.
 Departmental members emphasize the analytical and communication skills, and worldview, necessary to make one’s way in an increasingly global market.
 In addition to their classroom excellence, the faculty serve as mentors for community engagement, professional activities, and scholarly research.
-The department also is home to the Stillman Pre-Law Association, Stillman Historical Association, and the Honda Campus All-Star Challenge team.
+The department is also is home to the University of Alabama Accelerated Master’s Program in History, Pre-Law Association at Stillman College (PLASC), Stillman Historical Association, and the Honda Campus All-Star Challenge team (HCASC).

-The Department of Social Sciences offers two Bachelor of Arts degrees: one in Criminal Justice and the other one in History.
-Students interested in majoring in criminal justice may pursue their B.A. traditionally or online, for criminal justice is one of four majors at the college that is offered through the Stillman Online program.
+The Department of Social Sciences offers two Bachelor of Arts degrees: Criminal Justice and History.
+Students interested in majoring in Criminal Justice may pursue their B.A. traditionally or online.
+Criminal Justice is one of four majors at the college offered through the Stillman Online program.

 Student Learning Outcomes